Haukur Ingi Guðnason

-Haukur Ingi Guðnason (born 8 September 1978, in Keflavik) is a retired Icelandic footballer who last played for Grindavík.
+Haukur Ingi Guðnason (born 8 September 1978 in Keflavik) is a retired Icelandic footballer who formerly played for Grindavík.

 Club career

-Haukur Ingi began his career with Keflavík Football Club, joining English giants Liverpool in 1997.
-He spent three years at Anfield without breaking into the first team, and returned to Iceland in 2000.
-He had a loan spell KR before returning to Keflavik and moving on to Fylkir in 2003.
-Haukur stayed with Fylkir until the end of 2008 when he joined his former club Keflavík.
-Haukur was a pacy winger or forward.
+Haukur Ingi began his career with Keflavík Football Club, before making a move to the renowned English club Liverpool in 1997.
+Despite spending three years at Anfield, he was unable to secure a spot in the first team and subsequently returned to Iceland in 2000.
+He had a loan spell at KR before rejoining Keflavik and later moving to Fylkir in 2003.
+Haukur remained with Fylkir until the end of 2008, at which point he rejoined his former club, Keflavík.
+Haukur was known for his pace and versatility, playing as a winger or forward.

 International career

-Haukur Ingi has represented Iceland, making his debut in a friendly match in June 1998 against South Africa.
+Haukur Ingi has represented Iceland and made his debut in a friendly match against South Africa in June 1998.